mahmud-reza-rafsun/anthropic-healthcare-frontend/README.md

-# 🎓 Skill Bridge — Frontend
+# 🏥 Anthropic Healthcare — Frontend

-> A modern tutoring marketplace where students book learning sessions, tutors manage their schedules and earnings, and knowledge flows seamlessly — from booking to payment.
+> A modern healthcare marketplace where patients book doctor appointments, doctors manage their schedules and earnings, and healthcare flows seamlessly — from booking to payment.

 ---

 ## 🎯 Problem Statement

-Students struggle to **find qualified tutors and book sessions easily**, while tutors lack a platform to **showcase their expertise, set availability, and get paid reliably**.
-Traditional tutoring lacks transparency, flexibility, and a smooth digital experience.
+Patients struggle to **find qualified doctors and book appointments easily**, while doctors lack a platform to **showcase their expertise, set availability, and get paid reliably**.
+Traditional healthcare booking lacks transparency, flexibility, and a smooth digital experience.

 ---

 ## 💡 Solution Overview

-**Skill Bridge** is a full-featured tutoring platform that enables:
+**Anthropic Healthcare** is a full-featured healthcare platform that enables:
-- Students to browse, book, and pay for tutoring sessions
+- Patients to browse, book, and pay for doctor appointments
-- Tutors to create profiles, set availability, and manage bookings
+- Doctors to create profiles, set availability, and manage bookings
 - Admins to oversee the entire platform ecosystem
-- A clear session lifecycle: **Book → Learn → Complete → Pay**
+- A clear appointment lifecycle: **Book → Consult → Complete → Pay**

 ---